oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

   3: optional string email
 }
 ```
-These examples represent identical IM definitions, but the JSON data is structured as defined in this section and can be read unambiguously by applications with no language-specific parsing code.
-JADN definitions in JSON format are considered authoritative over other formats; specifications that include JADN definitions in another format SHOULD also make the same definitions available in JSON format.
+These examples represent the same IM definition, but the JSON example is data as specified in this section that can be read unambiguously by applications with no language-specific parser.
+JADN definitions in JSON format are considered authoritative over other formats; specifications that include JADN definitions in another format SHOULD also make them available in JSON format.

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular structure of [Section 3.1](#31-type-definitions).
 New requirements can be accommodated by defining new options without modifying that structure.